Chemical118/ProRF.jl/docs/src/index.md

     For more information, read Multi-Threading [documentaion](https://docs.julialang.org/en/v1/manual/multi-threading/).

 !!! note
     `ProRF` recommends interactive mode like `IJulia`.
 If you want to run in non-interactive mode, execute below code to see graphs.
-Then, `ProRF` automatically saves a high-resolution `.png` file converted from graphs at current working directory which is defined by `pwd` function.
+Then, `ProRF` automatically saves graphs at current working directory which is defined by `pwd` function.
     ```julia
     using ProRF
     julia_isinteractive(false)